A stroke happens when blood flow to any part of the brain stops.

 A speech and language therapist can work with you and your family or caregivers.
 You can learn new ways to communicate.

 After a stroke, people may have:

 Depression after a stroke is common.
 Depression can start soon after a stroke, but symptoms may not begin for up to 2 years after the stroke.
 Treatments for depression include:

 - Increased social activity.
 More visits in the home or going to an adult day care center for activities.

-- Medicines for depression and visits to a therapist or counselor
+- Visits to a therapist or counselor.

 MUSCLE, JOINT, AND NERVE PROBLEMS